rohitgarg684/beta.sdeskills.com/_posts/2021-03-31-30-day-coding-challenge.md

 background: /img/bg-games.jpg
 author: Vivek K
 ---
-Learning to code can be someti quite boring.
+Learning to code can be sometimes quite boring.
 Why not try to make it a bit fun by coding simple games.
 Don't wait - Jump over to the [30 Day Coding Challenge](/30day-challenge) page.

 Don't forget to subscribe to be notified when the questions are out.